cfinster/dreamweaver/README.md

 Sublime Text 3 Dreamweaver Syntax Highlighting
 ===========

-A Sublime Text color theme
+This is a Sublime Text color scheme only.
+There are not UI styles.